mgaitan/waliki/README.rst

 :group: https://groups.google.com/forum/#!forum/waliki-devs
 :license: `BSD <https://github.com/mgaitan/waliki/blob/master/LICENSE>`_

+At a glance, Waliki has this features:

 * File based content storage.
 * UI based on Bootstrap and CodeMirror
 * Version control and concurrent edition for your content using git
 * An extensible architecture with plugins
 * reStructuredText or Markdown support, configurable per page (and it's easy to add extensions)
 * A very simple *per slug* ACL system
 * A nice page attachments manager (that respects the page permissions)
 * Realtime collaborative edition via togetherJS
 * Wiki content embeddable in any django template (as a "dummy CMS")
 * Few helpers to migrate content (particularly from MoinMoin, using moin2git_)
 * It works with Python 2.7, 3.3, 3.4 or PyPy in Django 1.6 or newer

 How to start
 ------------